MicahMeadows/Sender/README.md

 # Sender *(Work in Progress)*
 ### Do you ever day dream about finding the perfect match?
-### Do you get sweaty hands thinking about putting your hands in their pockets?
+### Do you get sweaty hands thinking about putting your hands in their rocky pockets?
 ### Well with sender.
 You dont have to anymore!
 Just swipe left and right to filter down climbing routes until you've found your next project!
 ---
 ### [API Repository](https://github.com/micahmeadows/sender-api)